-- Prince George's County has educational concerns surrounding the local education system: high dropout rates and low testing scores. - There is a lack of soft (also referred to as essential) skills across all industry sectors, whereas the trades have difficulty finding qualified workers in almost every capacity. - Prince George's County has a workforce that is highly skilled and educated residents, and residents that are low skilled and many without a high school diploma. - Problem-solving and customer service were two skills that every employer needs.
+- Prince George's County has educational concerns surrounding the local education system: high dropout rates, low testing scores, and extreme absentee rates. - There is a lack of soft (also referred to as essential) skills across all industry sectors, whereas the trades have difficulty finding qualified workers in almost every capacity. - Prince George's County has a workforce that is highly skilled and educated residents, and residents that are low skilled and many without a high school diploma.

+• Problem-solving and customer service were two skills arising in every employer need.